VarnikaBajpai4/ctrl_alt_elite_hack8/README.md

 ### Testing the Setup

-After installing the requirements, you can test it by running the files `predict.py` and `sample_usage.py` as given below.
+After installing the requirements, you can test it by running the files `predict.py` and `sample_usage.py` as shown in the commands below.

 ### Training Command